netvl/md.rs/README.md

 md.rs: Markdown parser in Rust
 ==============================

+**Unmaintained and unfinished: please use maintained alternatives like [pulldown-cmark](https://crates.io/crates/pulldown-cmark) instead.**

+---

 `md.rs` is intended to be a simple Markdown parser in Rust.
 It will provide token-based stream parser capabilities.

 How to build